-Registration for online greenhouse and horticultural lighting winter course now open
+Registration for online greenhouse and horticultural lighting summer course now open

-Registration for the winter session of the award-winning Greenhouse and Horticultural Lighting Course in Michigan State University Extension’s College of Knowledge is now open.
+Registration for the summer session of the award-winning Greenhouse and Horticultural Lighting Course in Michigan State University Extension’s College of Knowledge is now open.
 The College of Knowledge Online Series was the 2017 National Award Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until December 7, 2018.
-Students will have from Dec.
-1, 2018 through Feb.
-28, 2019, to complete either the English or Spanish courses.
+Growers or other interested professionals can participate in the upcoming course by signing up until June 14, 2019.
+Students will have from June 1, 2019 through August 31, 2019, to complete the course.
 Sign up now!

 This non-credit, pre-recorded online course on greenhouse and horticultural lighting is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts about how plants respond to light quality, quantity and duration.
 Participants enrolled in this self-paced course will take a pre-test and a final exam to gauge their learning of the topics.
 Self-assessment quizzes will engage students with the material throughout the course.
 The course also provides links to over 36 trade articles published on pertinent lighting topics.
 The cost to take this course is $129.

 The course is taught on MSU's Desire-2-Learn Course webpage by Heidi Lindberg, MSU Extension greenhouse and nursery extension educator.
 For more information and to watch a teaser video for this course, check out the Greenhouse and Horticultural Lighting Course page.

 Available scholarships and incentives